-49 exhibitors have a "stand", each presenting 21 pieces.
-New acquisitions in the most diverse fields: from engravings to glassware, Dutch Old Masters to Russian Icons, from the grandeur of Louis XVI to the thoughtful simplicity of 20th-century designs, Fine Jewellery and Asian Art and much more for which the Dutch art trade is known for.
+Exhibitors all have an own booth, where they show acquisitions in the most diverse fields: from engravings to glassware, Dutch Old Masters to Russian Icons, from the grandeur of Louis XVI to the thoughtful simplicity of 20th-century designs, Fine Jewellery and Asian Art and much more for which the Dutch art trade is known for.
 Exceptional pieces that would not be misplaced at fairs like TEFAF and PAN Amsterdam.

-At this first Dutch online fair, objects will be visible in each dealers’ "shop windows" and when clicked, descriptions and additional photos will be available.
-There are no impersonal shopping carts – contact is direct with the dealers.
-The exhibitors will be ready and available to answer questions and to talk to visitors “live” via email or telephone for the duration of the fair.
-Personal service and contact for us remains an important part of art business.
-It is still a place where it is nice to meet the dealers, listen to the stories they have to tell and be inspired by their knowledge.
+During the fair, objects will be visible with descriptions and an occasional video.
+There are no impersonal shopping carts, there are no commissions, contacts are direct with the dealers.
+All exhibitors are available to answer questions and to talk to visitors via email or telephone for the duration of the fair.
+Personal service and contact remains an important part of art business.
+The DAAF is intended as a place where it is nice to meet dealers, listen to their stories and be inspired by their knowledge.

-Experienced buyers will perhaps first visit the galleries known to them, but in this multidisciplinary presentation, the step to browse with another exhibitor is quickly made.
-This cross fertilisation has always been the great aspect of physical fairs and is now even easier with an online event.
+Experienced buyers will perhaps first visit the galleries known to them, but in this multidisciplinary presentation, the step to browse through collections of other exhibitors is quickly made.
+The cross over between booths has proved its value during physical fairs and is even easier with an online event.
 The Dutch Art & Antiques Fair will offer an exciting opportunity for both new and established collectors to discover exceptional works for sale from exhibitors spanning every major market discipline.